ward/run/_drafts/2026-05-03-broad-street-run.md

 schedule, so projected finish of 58:xx.
 I would have to implode pretty badly for sub 60 to fail at this point.

-Few kilometre later, I realise I have to reign myself in some, I need to slow down.
+A few kilometre later, I realise I have to reign myself in some, I need to slow down.
 While my heart rate is still just hovering around 163–165, i.e., lower than I would expect, I feel pretty sure I cannot keep up the pace I was running.
 I don't worry about it though.
 Accept faith, see if there is someone I